 inventory.
 I believe several went south to Texas, one north to

 North Dakota, and found new homes outside of Detroit, Michigan.
 Only a handful remain registered with the FAA.
+They were tested for strange stall characteristics back in the 1980s.

 My time with the TG-7 started what has